michellejl/Michelle-s-Book-Shelf/README.md

 1. Form for people to recommend books for me to read
 1. Add a way for books to be sorted by author name
 1. Display my rating
+1. Remove a book from the app
+1. User login so that not everyone can edit the shelf of books or add books
+1. Add a 'more by author' section to book details page
+1. Live deploy site (need user login/authentication first!)

 ___________________